both of which are concerned with determining the inter-relationships among two or more variables.

 The solution to (8) gives the -estimates of the regression coefficients.
 The weights can be included in (8) to protect against both types of extreme value.
 The parameter can be estimated by the median absolute deviations of the residuals or as a solution to, in the unweighted case,

 where is a suitable function and is a constant chosen to make the estimate unbiased. is often chosen to be where is given in (9).
 Another form of robust regression is to minimize the sum of absolute deviations, i.e.,

-Robust regressions using least absolute deviations can be computed using functions in Chapter E02.
+Robust regressions using least absolute deviations can be computed using routines in Chapter E02.

 2.5Generalized Linear Models

 Generalized linear models are an extension of the general linear regression model discussed above.
 They allow a wide range of models to be fitted.
 These included certain nonlinear regression models, logistic and probit regression models for binary data, and log-linear models for contingency tables.
 A generalized linear model consists of three basic components:

 (a)A suitable distribution for the dependent variable .
 The following distributions are common: